pit-ray/win-vind/README.md

 You can refer to the installation and quick tutorial in [Usage - win-vind](https://pit-ray.github.io/win-vind/usage/).

-### .vindrc Samples
+### .vindrc samples

-It can be configured in .vimrc style.
+You can configure it in .vimrc style.
+What you can do in .vindrc is switch options, set parameters, remap low-level keys, and define function bindings.

 ```vim
 " Virtual command line options